Fairfax Harrison: Early career

 Harrison was admitted to the New York State bar in 1892 and worked for the law firm Bangs, Stetson, Tracy & MacVeagh from 1892 to 1896.
-He then joined the Southern Railway Company in May 1896 as a lawyer, becoming an assistant to the company's president in 1903.
+He joined the Southern Railway Company in May 1896 as a lawyer, becoming an assistant to the company's president in 1903.
 He served as vice-president in charge of finance and accounting from 1906.
 During the Panic of 1907, Harrison successfully persuaded J. P. Morgan to purchase bonds in the Southern to keep the company solvent.
 After the panic had subsided, Harrison was named president of the Chicago, Indianapolis and Louisville Railway, later the Monon Railroad (succeeded Ira G. Rawn after Rawn's death), which was jointly owned by Southern and the Louisville & Nashville Railroad.
 William Finley, president of the Southern Railway, died on November 23, 1913, and Harrison was elected as his successor eight days later.
 Besides the chairmanship of the Southern Railway, he was also elected to succeed Finley on three subsidiary railroads.
-His election was considered to be a sign of change in the Southern United States, especially in its railroads, both because he was a southerner and for his activism on behalf of the south.
+His election was considered to be a sign of change in the Southern United States, especially in its railroads, both because he was connected to Southerners and for his activism on behalf of the south.